Martin-Laclaustra/ESP8266SecureSMTP/README.md

-# ESP8266SMTP
+# ESP8266SecureSMTP

 SMTP email library for ESP8266 based boards programmed in Arduino environment.
+It uses a certificate database to verify the server (work in progress).
+Based on the code of [ESP8266SMTP](https://github.com/CosmicBoris/ESP8266SMTP) written by Boris Shobat.

 ## Table of Contents
 1. [Overview](#section-o)